Dollar at one-week high as jobs test looms - Up News Info

 Article content

-Against the euro, it stood at $1.1812, with the latter also pressured by weaker-than-expected German industrial orders data.
-The greenback also touched a one-week high of 109.88 Japanese yen.
+Against the euro, it stood at $1.1805 or up 0.2%.
+The euro was also pressured by weaker-than-expected German industrial orders data.

+Against the yen, the greenback touched a one-week high of 109.82 Japanese yen.

 Expectations grew on Thursday for a strong set of U.S. jobs numbers after initial claims for state unemployment benefits fell by 14,000 to 385,000 in the week ended July 31, and layoffs dropped to their lowest in more than 21 years.

-Longer-term, the impact of Clarida’s hawkish comments to last is unlikely to last, said Vasilieos Gkionakis, global head of FX strategy at Lombard Odier Group.
+Longer-term, the impact of Clarida’s hawkish comments is unlikely to last, said Vasilieos Gkionakis, global head of FX strategy at Lombard Odier Group.

 “On the whole, I still think we’re in the phase in the business cycle where growth and global trade are going to remain relatively solid, and that’s going to provide some downside bias for the dollar,” he said.